trevorprater/ThreshCluster.jl/README.md

 #ThreshCluster.jl: Simple API For Simple Divisive Threshold Clustering Applications
 =================================================================

 ThreshCluster.jl is a very simple API to allow you to do simple clustering jobs, where you can cluster data based on any distance metric you find as long as you provide a partial order upon it.
-The basic example given is for objets you would like to cluster that have a numeric attribute, but the sky is the limit as long as you can provide a partial order and a metric for an attribute your type manifests.
+The basic example given is for objects you would like to cluster that have a numeric attribute, but the sky is the limit as long as you can provide a partial order and a metric for an attribute your type manifests.
 Note that Threshclust was intended for divisive threshold clustering

 #Divisive Clustering
 ThreshCluster's original use was in solving problems regarding record linkage.
 Say you have 150,000 objects.
 Many of those objects are duplicates to within some threshold (i.e: they all have the same weight within some threshold, the same height within some threshold and the same mass within some threshold).
 While this could be a regression problem, this algorithm is useful when: